 The first of its kind, this volume addresses that major gap by interrogating the conceptual, theoretical and empirical underpinnings of the concept of ‘Middle Power’ at a regional level.
 Composed of nine chapters, Unfulfilled Aspirations offers the conceptual and theoretical tools to examine ‘Middle Powerhood’ in the Middle East, as well as insightful empirical analyses of both ‘traditional’ Middle Powers in the region (Egypt, Iran, Saudi Arabia, Algeria) and new, aspiring ones (Qatar, the UAE).
 The contributors reveal that the Middle Powers of the Middle East have failed, despite their best efforts, to fulfill their regional aspirations.

 ‘Bringing a wealth of fresh empirical data to the table and substantially progressing the theoretical debate on ‘middle powerhood’, this expertly edited volume significantly expands our understanding of some of the most important established and emerging actors in the Middle East region.
 Essential reading.’ — Christopher M. Davidson, author of Dubai: The Vulnerability of Success and Abu Dhabi: Oil and Beyond

-‘A timely study of an important subject for Middle East studies.’ — International Affairs
+‘The greatest strength of [Unfulfilled Aspirations] is its clear and in-depth conjunction of theory and case-studies.
+Saouli’s edited volume is a timely study of an important subject for Middle East studies.’ — International Affairs

 ‘Powerful in its critique, Unfulfilled Aspirations is an indispensable guide to understanding why Middle Power Politics now matters so much to a region where, increasingly, actor identities and claims to legitimacy have recast the boundaries of cooperation and conflict.’ — Clive Jones, Professor of Regional Security, Durham University